noovm/noovm.github.io/README.md

-# NOVM – Interactive Cybersecurity Lab (No‑VM)
+# Noo VM – Interactive Cybersecurity Lab (No‑VM)

-NOVM is a browser‑based cybersecurity training lab that simulates hands‑on scenarios without requiring a virtual machine.
+Noo VM is a browser‑based cybersecurity training lab that simulates hands‑on scenarios without requiring a virtual machine.
 Users select an OS, guidance mode, and topic, then walk through progressive stages with commands, hints, and feedback.

-NOVM is built using only free resources: a free Hugging Face API token, free GitHub Pages hosting, and free Cloudflare Workers for the backend.
+Noo VM is built using only free resources: a free Hugging Face API token, free GitHub Pages hosting, and free Cloudflare Workers for the backend.

 ## What It Does